LukaTragic/Catch-Zone/README.md

 - able to iterate and find trajectory of a given row in the database
 - able to simulate it for each time step

+12/12

+- fixed trajectory
+- refactored and reorganized a bunch of code

 TO DO:

 - figure out classifications for each section